edp8489/edp8489.github.io/index.md

 title: Homepage | Eric Peters
 ---
 ## Welcome
-I'm an aerospace structures engineer by trade.
-All too often I find myself remaking the same "quick and dirty" Excel analysis tool *(cringe)* or thinking "there HAS to be a better way" to do some tedious task.
-Here's my attempt to rectify that.
+Hey there!
+I'm Eric.
+I studied aerospace engineering at MIT and have spent the first 10 years of my career as a structures engineer for a wide variety of spacecraft ranging from shoebox-sized experimental cubesats to human-rated capsules.
+Along the way, I've noticed that a lot of the tools we use are clunky and lag far behind the beautiful interfaces and painless user experiences that modern web apps are innovating on every day.

-The purpose of this site is to showcase the various widgets I develop as I teach myself JS, React, and other web technologies.
-Most projects will be engineering tools that aim to be more user-friendly than whatever I was using at the time that prompted the idea.
+This site aims to showcase the various widgets I develop as I teach myself JS, React, and other web technologies and use those new skills to make engineering tools that are more user-friendly than what I suspect many of us are used to.